dib-lab/khmer-recipes/003-estimate-genome-size/index.rst

 Recipe 3: Estimate (meta)genome size from unassembled reads
 ###########################################################

-*NOTE: not done yet*

-This recipe provides a time- and memory- efficient way to estimate the likely size of your assembled genome or metagenome from the raw reads alone.
+This recipe provides a time- and memory- efficient way to loosely estimate the likely size of your assembled genome or metagenome from the raw reads alone.
 It does so by using digital normalization to assess the size of the coverage-saturated de Bruijn assembly graph given the reads provided by you.
-It *does* take into account coverage, so you need to specify a desired assembly coverage - we recommend a coverage of 10.
+It *does* take into account coverage, so you need to specify a desired assembly coverage - we recommend starting with a coverage of 20.

 Uses for this recipe include estimating the amount of memory required to achieve an assembly, providing a lower bound for metagenome assembly